Skip to content

 Should I upgrade to Class 4 shingles?

-What happens if the contractor discovers decking damage during tear-off?
+What happens if the contractor finds damage to my roof decking during tear-off?

 Wind/hail deductible notice